NVIDIA/MegaMolBART/README.md

 MegaMolBART is a deep learning model for small molecule drug discovery and cheminformatics based on SMILES.
 MegaMolBART uses NVIDIA's Megatron framework, which is designed for the development of large transformer models.
 More information about MegaMolBART is available in the [model guide](../../docs/ngc/model.md).

 MegaMolBART relies on [NeMo](https://github.com/NVIDIA/NeMo).
 NeMo provides a robust environment for developing, training, and deploying deep learning models, including Megatron models.
-NeMo provides enhancements to PyTorch Lighting such as hyperparameter configuarbility with yaml files and checkpoint management.
+NeMo provides enhancements to PyTorch Lighting such as hyperparameter configurability with yaml files and checkpoint management.
 It also enables the development and training of large transformer models using NVIDIA's Megatron framework, which makes multi-GPU, multi-node training with data parallelism, model parallelism, and mixed precision easily configurable.
 The [NeMo User Guide](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/) contains more information about all of these features.

 The ZINC-15 database is used for pre-training [1].
 Approximately 1.45 Billion molecules (SMILES strings) were selected from [tranches](https://zinc15.docking.org/tranches/home/) meeting the following constraints: molecular weight <= 500 Daltons, LogP <= 5, reactivity level was "reactive", and purchasability was "annotated".
 SMILES formats, including chirality notations, are used as-is from ZINC.

 During pre-processing, the compounds are filtered to ensure a maximum length of 512 characters.
 Train, validation, and test splits are randomly split using a seed as 99% / 0.5% / 0.5%.
-Data canonicalization and augmentation during training are performed using RDKIT via masking and SMILES randomization as described previously [2].
+Data canonicalization and augmentation during training are performed using RDKit via masking and SMILES randomization as described previously [2].

-## Quick Start

 The [Quickstart Guide](./QUICKSTART.md) contains configuration information and examples of how to run data processing and training of a small model on a workstation or SLURM-enabled cluster.
-The tutorial contained in the Quickstart is a great way to gain familiarity with how trainings are run and configured.
+The tutorial contained in the Quickstart is highly recommended to gain familiarity with how trainings are run and configured.
 The remainder of this README contains additional information that will be of use for more advanced tasks, such as code development or model configuration changes.

+## Development Guide
 ### Configure `launch.sh` Script

 The [`launch.sh` script](./launch.sh) can be used to build the NeMo MegaMolBART training container, push it to a registry, and to automate the mounting of paths inside the container.
 The script requires a settings file called `.env`.
 This file will automatically be created if it does not exist on first launch, but below is an example of the file.
 If created manually, it should be named `.env` and placed inside the repo.
 All of the variables are described in the `usage` section of [`launch.sh`](./launch.sh) in this directory.
 Missing variables will be substituted for the defaults in the script.